How do I use configurations

 default-ttlaccordingly.
 Note that this is set at the namespace level and is a dynamic configuration (does not require an Aerospike service restart).

 max-ttldefines the upper limit to the TTL that can be set on the records.
 This configuration is used to prevent the server from getting data from rogue clients with TTL higher than expected.
 This has an upper limit of 10 years (even if this configuration is not set explicitly).

 default-ttlcannot be set higher than the

 cold-start-evict-ttlis used to define the TTL such that records having TTL below this value will be evicted during a cold-start of Aerospike service.
-This helps speed up cold-start process which is a complete scan of the disk and can be time taking depending on the data on the devices.
+This helps speed up cold-start process in case of evictions during cold restart.

 What is the maximum limit of these configurations that can be set on a namespace?